Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Gargoyle.md

 - monster/environment/urban
 - monster/size/medium
 - monster/type/elemental
-statblock: inline
+aliases: ["Gargoyle"]
 ---
 # Gargoyle
 *Source: Monster Manual p.
-140, Curse of Strahd, Hoard of the Dragon Queen, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Eberron: Rising from the Last War, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, Journeys through the Radiant Citadel*
+140, Curse of Strahd.
+Available in the SRD and the Basic Rules.*

 The inanimate gargoyles that perch atop great buildings are inspired by these malevolent creatures of elemental earth that resemble grotesque, fiendish statues.
 A gargoyle lurks among masonry and ruins, as still as any stone sculpture, and delights in the terror it creates when it breaks from its suspended pose, as well as the pain it inflicts on its victims.